Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-one-review.md

 - Running GatorGrader in Docker to check a repository's correctness
 - Using Poetry to manage program dependencies and run Python programs
 - The benefits of using Python to explore discrete structures

+## Debugging and Testing of Python Programs

+- The ability to find and explain the following components of a Python program
+  - Function definition
+  - Function parameters
+  - Body of a function
+  - Return value of a function
+  - Invocation of a function
+- How to write and run a test case for a Python function using Pytest
+- How to use `print` and `typer.echo` statements to debug a Python program
+-

 ## Chapter 1 of Doing Math with Python